windytan/deinvert/README.md

     ./src/deinvert -i input.wav -o output.wav -f 3500 -s 1200

-Note that since scrambling and descrambling are exactly the same operation this tool also works as a scrambler.
+Note that since scrambling and descrambling are the same operation this tool also works as a scrambler.

 If no arguments are given, deinvert reads raw 16-bit, 44.1 kHz PCM via stdin and